danijmoss/CoffeeShop/README.md

 # jQuery Coffee Shop App
 A small application using JSON Server to host data displaying incoming orders for a coffee shop.
+It is a UI addition to the small site created from the tutorial by [LearnCode.Academy](https://www.youtube.com/playlist?list=PLoYCgNOIyGABdI2V8I_SWo22tFpgh2s6_).

 The app uses a JSON file to create a local REST API to server the customer data.